Lille Score Calculator

-Some laboratories only include the value of the INR!
-Read more about the difference between these two variables.
+Some laboratories only include the INR*!
+Read more about the difference between these two variables in the INR calculator.

 Creatinine as a measure of renal insufficiency.

-💡 In clinical practice we can measure the renal function by using the GFR or the albumin creatinine ratio
+💡 In clinical practice we can measure the renal function by using the glomerular filtration rate - GFR or the albumin creatinine ratio.

 Albumin - a protein found in blood plasma, produced by the liver.
 In the case of liver impairment, its amount decreases.

-We may also measure SAAG (albumin gradient) to determine the origin of the ascites (collection of fluid in the abdomen).
+We may also measure serum-ascites albumin gradient SAAG to determine the origin of the ascites (collection of fluid in the abdomen).

 1 variable gathered on the 7th day after admission, at the end of the steroid treatment:

 Since you complete all of the steps enumerated above, you're good to go. 🎉 Input all the data into the appropriate fields of the calculator.